Tea in the UK Explained

 . . . and ‘tea’

-You may also hear people take about ‘eating tea,’ which will probably be very confusing.
+In Northern England, you may also hear people take about ‘eating tea,’ which will probably be very confusing.
 Many families call their evening meal ‘tea.’
 Traditionally it was ‘high tea’ because when the working father got home, families would eat at the dining table (rather than on sofas as people would for afternoon tea) a meal of bread, butter, cheese ,and meats, washed down with a pot of tea.

 Over the decades, the evening meal became a hot meal, but many working families still call it tea.
 So if someone asks you to ‘come to tea,’ it will probably include a meal, not just a cuppa.